allegravia/R-ecology/09-exercise-ggplot.md

 worldfor<-fortify(world)
 ```

-Let's choose colors to use in the plot and define the variables lon and lat:
+Choose colors to use in the plot and define the variables lon and lat:

 ```
 colpal<-palette(rainbow(25))